-'Blood everywhere': 80 sheep dead after dog attack in rural Hawke's Bay
+80 sheep dead after dog attack in Fernhill, rural Hawke's Bay

 "You can take the dog out of the wild but you can't take the wild out of the dog."

-He said that dog owners need to take extra precautions.
+He said dog owners need to take extra precautions.

 "The only way to eliminate stock worrying is to keep your dog under proper control.